-Lowering Your Student Loan Payments
+2. Know Your Student Loan Interest Rates

 If you are having difficulty making monthly payments on your federal student loan due to temporary financial issues, you could consider putting your federal student loans into deferment or forbearance.
 Just know that while many student loans are in forbearance interest will continue to accrue, making it more expensive to pay off later.

 Depending on the type of loan you have, you may be responsible for accrued interest during deferment as well.
 If your issues with repayment will last more than a couple of months, consider adjusting your student loan repayment plan.

 If you have federal student loans, you can change your repayment plan at any time, at no cost to you.
 The standard repayment plan for federal student loans is a fixed monthly payment over a 10-year term.
 If this is too much for your current financial situation, you might consider other repayment plans.